EastSMPAdmin/Query-v0.0.7/README.md

 <h2>Query</h2>
 <p>This is an experimental proxy, one of the few I have made.
-Deploy this to netlify to test yourself</p>
+Fork this and to netlify to test it yourself.</p>